 UF is a very large public university located in the city of Gainesville.
 This university ranks 1st out of 77 colleges for overall quality in the state of Florida.

 Located in the small city of West Lafayette, Purdue is a public university with a very large student population.
-This university ranks 2nd out of 42 schools for overall quality in the state of Indiana.
+This university ranks 2nd out of 42 colleges for overall quality in the state of Indiana.

 Located in the city of Ann Arbor, U-M is a public university with a very large student population.
 A Best Colleges rank of #29 out of 2,217 schools nationwide means U-M is a great university overall.